spiritedwolf/fareedfauzi.github.io/prepost/Weaponization Malicious Office documents.md

 In this post, we will learn various of techniques how to make a maldocs that can execute code (in our case, we will just run the `calc.exe`).

 Why security researcher always pop-up a `calc.exe` when doing a Proof-of-Concept?
-Because it is simple an easy.
+Because it is simple and easy to pop up a calculator hahaha.

 You can always replace the `calc.exe` execution with any payload you want like *Powershell reverse shell* or *mshta fileless* or anything else that suitable your appetite but popping up a `calc.exe` indicated that this things that we play around right now, can also execute anything like download and execute malware.
 Not just a `calc.exe` execution.

 Claim: This is for education only as to understand how maldocs were created by the attacker out there.
 Do with your own risk.